-Kernel definition files are mandatory if one or more Feature definition file is loaded and are named kernel.kf must only define the version key.
+Kernel definition files are mandatory if one or more Feature definition file is loaded and are named kernel.kf and kernel.cert . kernel.kf must only define the version key.
 All types, resources and immutables are automatically owned by the Kernel if not explicitly set to be owned by a Feature.